 The Peace Memorial Museum is a museum dedicated to the WW2 atomic bombing of Hiroshima.
 After paying the symbolic admission fee of 50 JPY per person, we’ve entered the exhibition area.
 Continue reading

 As you might read one of my previous posts, my boyfriend and I spent a night at the Japanese inn in Hakone region.
 After the morning soak in the onsen, we’ve attended the Japanese breakfast.
 They served us fish, egg boiled in onsen, rice, miso soup and a bunch of different vegetable in tiny bowls.
 We tried the dishes, but we didn’t ate much.
-For our stomachs adapted to western breakfast, this Japanese breakfast was just too heavy.
+For our stomachs adapted to western diet was this Japanese breakfast just too heavy .

 We returned to our room, packed our things and checked out.
 The kind receptionist ordered us a lift to the train station and in half an hour, we were sitting on the train to Odawara.
 There we caught the shikansen to Hiroshima.
-The time at this super-fast train flew by and soon we arrived to Hiroshima.
-There we stopped at the tourist office and grab some maps.
+The time at this super-fast train flew by and soon we arrived to our destination.
+Upon arrival, we stopped at the tourist office and grab some maps.
 Kind lady at the information desk who spoke perfect English also explained us hot to get to our hotel.
-With her instructions and a map, we found it easily.
+With her instructions and a map, we found it without any problems.
 This time, the we didn’t have to wait for our room, it was already prepared for us.
 We left our luggage there and went out exploring.
 Continue reading

 On the fifth day of our trip to Japan my boyfriend and I left bustling Tokyo for peaceful Hakone, a mountainous area west of Tokyo famous for hot springs and Mt Fuji views.